Always expect the unexpected for it is the unexpected that will lead to disappointment – I. W.Fredd

 “You wanted to talk?”
 Sky spat and rolled his hands into quivering fists.
 “Fine.
 Let’s talk about how we had to move here to escape all the hate we were getting back home.
-Let’s talk about how I can’t trust anybody here because of the many, many enemies he has made in his short and bloody career.”
-Serena opened her mouth to argue, but Sky cut her off with a hand held in the air.
+Let’s talk about how I can’t trust anybody here because of the many, many enemies he has made in his career as a murderer.”
+Serena opened her mouth to argue, but Sky cut her off with a hand in the air.
 He shot her a murderous glare.
-“Let’s talk about how you and Ann Kedzior are suddenly the bestest of friends—that same lady who took it upon herself to convince everyone in this stupid town that I’m just as bad as your husband.”
+“Let’s talk about how you and Ann Beaumont are suddenly the best of friends—the same lady who took it upon herself to convince everyone in this stupid town that I’m just as bad as your husband.”

 Sky laughed incredulously.
 “Stop?
 Why?
 You’re the one who wanted to know what is wrong with me.
 Here it is.
-Let’s talk about how we’re practically on the run because of what that son of a bitch murderer did!”
+Let’s talk about how we’re practically on the run because of what that evil murderer did!”

-“I said stop it Skylar!”
+“I said stop it, Skylar!”
 Mrs. Joshua roared.
-Her eyes seemed to dark ominously, smoldering with hot rage.
+Her eyes seemed to darken ominously, smoldering with unspoken threat.
 “You don’t know a thing about the situation.
 Do not speak about what you don’t know.”

-“Don’t,” Sky hissed and matched her glower with one of his own.
-“Don’t treat me like I’m some naïve child who doesn’t know anything.
-I was there when that man confessed to killing them all.
-I was sitting in those stands with those affected by his decision.”
+“Don’t,” Sky hissed and matched her glower with his own.
+“Don’t treat me like I’m some stupid kid who doesn’t know anything.
+I was there when he confessed to killing them all.
+I was sitting in those stands with the victims!”
 He took a bold step forward.
-“So don’t tell me that I don’t know, mom.
-I know what happened.
-I know everything and I won’t let you or anybody else tell me otherwise.”
+“So don’t tell me that I don’t know, mom!
+I know what happened!
+I know everything and I won’t let you or anybody else tell me otherwise!”

-“Oh really?”
+“Oh, really?”
 Sky argued.
-“Then what is it that I don’t know and why don’t I know it?”
+“Then what is it that I don’t know?
+Why don’t I know it?”

 “You are too young to understand the true nature of this situation,” Mrs. Joshua explained calmly.
 “There are things about what happened that won’t make sense to you right now.
 That is all that I will tell you.”

 Serena let out a long breath.
 Her eyebrows twitched in anger.
-“What you father decided to do was for our own good—”
+“What your father decided to do was for our own good—”

 “For our own good?”
 Sky interjected.
 He blinked in disbelief.
 “How is going outside and having people avoid you like the plague for my own good?
 Mom, do you have any idea how it feels to know that you will always be alone everywhere you go?
 To know that no matter what I say and do, people will always see me as the second Ian Joshua—”